Mansfield Hollow Historic District facts for kids

 Added to NRHP | May 21, 1979 |

 The Mansfield Hollow Historic District encompasses the remnants of a modest 19th-century industrial village on Mansfield Hollow Road in Mansfield, Connecticut.
-Originally industrialized with saw and grist mills, a silk mill was added in 1838, when it its most significant growth began.
+Originally industrialized with saw and grist mills, a silk mill was added in 1838, when its most significant growth began.
 The surviving stone mill was built in 1882, and there are a number of nearby houses dating to the industrial period.
 The district was listed on the National Register of Historic Places in 1979.